esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

 turns off ``optimize-sibling-calls``.
 Turning off this optimization allows more caller addresses to be written to the stack, improving the results from the Exception Decoder.
-Without this option, the callers involved in the crash may be missing from the results.
+Without this option, the callers involved in the crash may be missing from the Decoder results.
 Because of the limited stack space, there is the remote possibility that removing this optimization could lead to more frequent stack overflows.
 You only want to do this in a debug setting.
 This option does not help the chained function issue.

 When you select ``Debug Optimization: Optimum``, you get an even more complete stack trace.
 For example, chained function calls may show up.
 This selection